aymanxdev/license-plate-recognition/README.md

 6. Generate a zero pin for y*1
 7. If the myI image coordinates are (i, j), the point value is 1, that is, the background color is blue, blue plus one
 8. Blue pixel count
-9. Y-direction license plate area determination
+9. Y-direction number plate area determination
 10. Temp is the maximum value of the element of the vector yellow_y, MaxY is the index of the value
-11. X-direction license plate area determination
+11. X-direction number plate area determination
-12. Further confirm the license plate area in the x direction
+12. Further confirm the number plate area in the x direction
-13. Correction of the license plate area
+13. Correction of the number plate area
-14. Write colored license plates to the dw file
+14. Write colored number plates to the dw file
-15. Reading license plate
+15. Reading number plate
-16. Convert license plate image to grayscale image
+16. Convert number plate image to grayscale image
 17. Write a grayscale image to a file
 18. T is the threshold of binarization
 19. Binary image